MODFLOW-USGS/ModelingTools/ModelMuse/Installer/ModelMuse4_3/readme.txt

 Several example models are included in the "ModelMuse Examples\examples" folder under Public Documents.
 Many of the ones for PHAST reproduce sample models distributed with PHAST or described in the ModelMuse help.
-Most of the ones for MODFLOW are described in the ModelMuse help.
+Most of the ones for MODFLOW and SUTRA are described in the ModelMuse help.
 Data files used in the examples described in the ModelMuse documentation or help are in the "ModelMuse Examples\data" folder.

 E. COMPILING

-The 32 and 64-bit version of ModelMuse and ModelMonitor are compiled with Delphi 10.3.3 from Embarcadero. http://www.embarcadero.com/
+The 32 and 64-bit version of ModelMuse and ModelMonitor are compiled with Delphi 10.4.2 from Embarcadero. http://www.embarcadero.com/
-The 32-bit version can also be compiled using the free community edition of Delphi from Embarcadero. https://www.embarcadero.com/products/delphi/starter
+The 32-bit version can also be compiled using the free community edition of Delphi 10.3 from Embarcadero. https://www.embarcadero.com/products/delphi/starter

 The help system for ModelMuse is compiled with Help and Manual version 5